yuvalbatan/writeups/HTB/Inject.md

 ![image](https://user-images.githubusercontent.com/114166939/233971734-d8e8d102-8471-4ecb-9a08-bb6b61658d60.png)

-Only "phil" user can open the "user.txt" file which located on its home directory, I'll switch to this user with the credentials I just found, But first, I'll replace to regular shell from the meterpreter and than switch the user to "phil":
+Only "phil" user can open the "user.txt" file which located on its home directory.

+I'll switch to this user with the credentials I just found, But first, I'll replace to regular shell from the meterpreter and than switch to the user - "phil":

 ![image](https://user-images.githubusercontent.com/114166939/233973819-81bd1c5b-02d5-49ac-a47a-3b3f4e192d47.png)

-To upgrade the "sh" to "bash" I'll run the python command:
+To upgrade the "sh" to "bash" I'll run the python3 command:
 ```bash
 python3 -c 'import pty;pty.spawn("/bin/bash")'
 ```

 ![image](https://user-images.githubusercontent.com/114166939/233974548-b5de0e36-ded9-40d9-81e9-5939a29501fa.png)

-Now let's get the first flag:
+Now let's get the first flag (user.txt):

 ![image](https://user-images.githubusercontent.com/114166939/233975514-63937736-7723-4a76-9a4c-84dd8b272d50.png)

 Let's invesigate this user -

-It's not in the sudoers so it can't run sudo commands
+He is not in the sudoers group so he can't run sudo commands.

 ![image](https://user-images.githubusercontent.com/114166939/233976679-599040ae-a35e-4672-8ee5-e597d813d52b.png)

-He does belongs to the "staff" group, which is not default and he is the only member in it:
+He does belongs to the "staff" group, which is not a default group, and he is the only member in it:

 ![image](https://user-images.githubusercontent.com/114166939/233977220-a3dbba50-760c-4f41-9371-ceb3744b6666.png)

-Let's check what files or directories owned by this group:
+Let's check what files and directories owned by this group:
 ```bash
 find / -group staff 2>/dev/null
 ```